 Every time something is spilled or a dish breaks and a child is not able to help, a Practical Life opportunity is missed and ownership over a portion of the mealtime gets transferred to an adult.

-When children eat from plastic plates and drink from sippy cups, there is not the added risk of breakage involved and therefore, less opportunity for learning.
+When children eat from plastic plates and drink from sippy cups, there is no added risk of breakage involved and therefore, less opportunity for learning.

 How to get a toddler to sit for meals at a small table